Monash University Faculty of Medicine, Nursing and Health Sciences: Postgraduate

 The faculty also offers higher research degrees with research masters, doctoral courses (PhD) and professional doctorates.
-In 2017, over 1300 students are completing higher degrees by research within the faculty.
+In 2017, over 1300 students completed higher degrees by research within the faculty.

 Professional education

 The Monash Institute for Health and Clinical Education launched in 2016 to offer short courses and workshops for healthcare professionals.

 Education programs

 The university conducts parent education programs such as The Early Journey of Life, focused on the first 1000 days of a child's life (from pregnancy to 2-year-old).
-The intervention is conducted by the RTCCD Vietnam and Monash University in rural Ha Nam province of Vietnam by addressing maternal physical and mental health and child health and development through combination of learning activities and social support.
+The intervention is conducted by the RTCCD Vietnam and Monash University in rural Ha Nam province of Vietnam by addressing maternal physical and mental health and child health and development through a combination of learning activities and social support.